 Contemporary governance is beset by systemic corruption, low citizen confidence, high-profile failures, and a glaring inability to manage ecological problems.
 What is most obvious is that neither technology nor managerial reforms seem capable of “fixing” what ails our modern bureaucracies.

-In her new essay “Imagining Institutions as Living Systems” (2026), strategist Naeema Zarif provides a cogent, systems-oriented vision for improving the way we understand institutions, and the way institutions understand themselves.
+In her essay “Imagining Institutions as Living Systems” (2026), strategist Naeema Zarif provides a cogent, systems-oriented vision for improving the way we understand institutions, and the way institutions understand themselves.
+This is easily the best writing on governance I have read in several years.

 As Naeema writes,